Porter (beer): The 20th and 21st centuries

 During the First World War in Britain, shortages of grain led to restrictions on the strength of beer.
-Less strict rules were applied in Ireland, allowing Irish brewers such as Guinness to continue to brew beers closer to pre-war strengths.
+Less strict rules were applied in Ireland, allowing Irish brewers such as Guinness to continue to brew beers closer to prewar strengths.
 English breweries continued to brew a range of bottled, and sometimes draught, stouts until the Second World War and beyond.
 During the Second World War, because of the Irish Free State's official policy of neutrality, this period was not technically considered wartime, but the country suffered similar resource scarcities and consequent rationing to the United Kingdom, thus this period was officially named the Emergency there.
-They were considerably weaker than the pre-war versions (down from 1.055–1.060 to 1.040–1.042) and around the strength that porter had been in 1914.
+They were considerably weaker than the prewar versions (down from 1.055–1.060 to 1.040–1.042) and around the strength that porter had been in 1914.
 The drinking of porter, with its strength slot now occupied by single stout, steadily declined, and the last porter was produced in 1941.